Python125/JavaScript-Drum-Kit/README.md

-For this first "JavaScript30" project, I have built a drum kit using HTML, CSS, and JS.
-If you would like to build this project, you can create an account at https://courses.wesbos.com, look for "JavaScript30", and follow along with the video tutorial.

-This project creates a basic JavaScript drum kit that lets the user hit a specific asdf key.
-When an asdf key is pressed, the user will hear a sound from the "sounds" folder that resemble the drum kit, will see the border color change from black to a light shade of green, and the box shadow color will change from blue to yellow.

-Since I started working on this project, I've made a lot of special modifications to this project myself.
-The first thing that I did was change the background to a drum kit from the drumer's viewpoint so then the user feels like they are playing a virtual drumset.
-When the user presses one of the asdf keys, it pops up and changes color.
-Originally, it was a shade of yellow and the border was 0.4rem.
-I changed the border of the keys to 0.2rem, changed the border-radius to 50%, and added a box-shadow color for each individual key.
-Lastly, I integrated two drum-less tracks into the project, allowing users to play along with these songs.
-The titles and artists of these tracks are displayed beneath their respective audio tags, ensuring clear identification and ease of use.

-### This is what the webpage looks like when a key is not pressed:
+## Drum Kit Project: Building a Virtual Instrument
+This project replicates a drum kit using HTML, CSS, and JavaScript, following the "JavaScript30" course by Wes Bos.

+### To build it yourself:
+1. Create an account at https://wesbos.com/courses.
+2. Search for "JavaScript30" and find the drum kit project.
+3. Follow along with the video tutorial.

+### My Enhancements:
+While the original project offered a basic keyboard interaction, I've made some modifications to create a more immersive experience:

+- **Visual Drum Kit:** I replaced the background with a drum kit image from a drummer's perspective, making it feel like you're sitting behind the kit yourself.

+- **Interactive Keys:** Instead of a simple color change, the key boxes now "pop up" and change color when pressed.
+I've also adjusted the border thickness, radius, and added individual box shadows for a more polished look.

+- **Backing Tracks:** To enhance the experience, I integrated two drum-less tracks, allowing users to play along.
+The titles and artists are displayed clearly to the right of each audio tag for easy identification.

+### Visual Comparison:
+- **Key Not Pressed:**
 ![Drum Kit1](/images/drum-kit1.png)

-### This is what the webpage looks like when a key is pressed:
+- **Key Pressed:**
 ![Drum Kit2](/images/drum-kit2.png)